Running campaigns and representing the interests of students.

-Student Council is a group of individuals democratically elected by students, like yourself, to represent your interests.
+Student Council is a democratic meeting ran by elected reps and attended by students like you.
 Student Council are the main decision-makers when it comes to approving new ideas and policies within the Union, from recycling bins to anti-racism stances.
-They also hold your Executive and Part-Time Officers to account (e.g., scrutiny committee), making sure that they are working hard to fulfil the manifestos they were elected on.
+They also hold your Executive and Part-Time Officers to account (e.g. scrutiny committee), making sure that they are working hard to fulfil the manifestos they were elected on.

-Anyone can submit an idea to be discussed and attend Student Council, but only elected representatives get a vote.
+Anyone can submit an idea to be discussed and attend Student Council, where student vote to action new campaigns and projects.
 The central group of students who sit on Student Council are called Students’ Union Reps.
-These Reps are elected to sit on 1 of 7 Networks that represent a particular student group or interest.
+These Reps volunteer to sit on 1 of 7 Networks that represent a particular student group or interest.
 Student Council meets monthly during term time.
 Before each council meeting, each Network will also individually meet to discuss ideas and policies related to their areas.

 Who sits on Student Council?